SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AdvancedOperators.rst

 Custom ``infix`` operators may also specify a :newTerm:`precedence` and an :newTerm:`associativity`.
-(See :ref:`Operators_PrecedenceAndAssociativity` for an explanation of how these two characteristics affect an infix operator's interaction with other infix operators.)
+(See :ref:`AdvancedOperators_PrecedenceAndAssociativity` for an explanation of how these two characteristics affect an infix operator's interaction with other infix operators.)